stillonearth/2022-robotics-sim-state/WRITEUP.md

 ![VPG][image4]

-VPG is on-policy algorithm meaning that it doesn't use sample from past.
-It suffers from bias error and also of high-variance.
+VPG is on-policy algorithm meaning that it doesn't use sample from experience.
+It is easy to implement and it works for basic environments, but it also suffers from biasiang and high variance.
 [1]

 ### Soft Actor Critic

 More recent algorithm in PO family is **Soft-Actor Critic (SAC)** [2].
-SAC is off-policy algorithm and fixes some of drawbacks of VPG with sample-inneficiency, high variance, exploration and biasing.
+SAC is off-policy algorithm that fixes some of drawbacks of earlier PO algorithms it terms of sample-inefficiency, variance, biasing and exploration/exploitation.

 SAC uses following techniques:

-* Clipped double-Q trick
+#### Clipped double-Q trick

+Double Q-trick deals with drawback of DDPG (previous off-policy PO algorithm) where Q-network overestimates Q-values and then P-network starts to exploit Q-network which leads to breaking.
+Here we use two Q networks and then use smallest to train P-network on each iteration (which are initialized randomly and trained in same way).
+Intuition to this trick is that sible Q-network can develop sharp peaks for some of values, but having two of them smoothes this effect.

-* Entropy regularization
+#### Entropy regularization

+In entropy-regularized setting agent gets a bonus each time step proportional to entropy of policy.
+We regulate entropy by introducing a hyperparameter alpha.
+Then we re-formularize loss to include entropy.
+This approach enables us to regulate how much exploitation we want to get from a policy optimizer.

 ![SAC][image6]

 ## Results

 ### Reacher

+Prior choosing Soft-Actor Critic I have tested **Proximal-Policy Optimization (PPO)** and **Deep-Q-Prop** algorithms.
+They are implemented and included to ```algorithms``` directory but none were able to perform as well as SAC.

+I would like to include some bits of experience obtained from implementing algorithms:

+* In sparse-initial reward setting major improvement was regulating number of optimization epochs per on-policy step
+* Batch-normalization helped to maintain monotonic learning curve in sparse-reward setting
+* Whether policy training takes of lot of time use of tensorboard is advices to visualize losses and rewards
+* It seems getting model a memory such as LSRM or GRU can improve it's performance in MDP settings (experiments omitted here)

 #### Neural Networks